cfengine/documentation/reference/promise-types/files.markdown

 **Type:** `body acl`

-Please note that until https://dev.cfengine.com/issues/4862 is fixed (as of 3.6.0 it's not), you need to specify a `perms` body or only the base directory will be considered.
+Please note that for CFEngine versions before 3.7.5 and 3.10.0 (see [this ticket](https://dev.cfengine.com/issues/4862)) you need to specify a `perms` body or only the base directory will be considered.
 As a workaround, use the following `perms` body if you are not specifying one already, as suggested in that ticket:

 ```cf3